 Heated seats 5-amps (each)

 Ignition system 8-amps

-In other words, sulfation occurs when your battery doesn’t receive a full charge.
+In other words, sulfation occurs when your battery is discharged and stays in that condition for a while.
 The sulfation is really the formation of hard lead sulfate crystals that fill the pores of the paste coating on the plates.
 The lead sulfate crystals act as an insulator that prevents electrical generation.
 Once the sulfation occurs and is serious enough, it cannot be reversed.

 How to avoid car battery sulfation

 If you drive in the conditions described above, it really comes down to this: either drive the vehicle longer and at higher speeds, or connect a charger when you arrive home, OR prepare yourself to buy a new battery every one to two years.
 It’s really that simple.

 Other ways to prolong the life of your car battery

 You can’t always see battery terminal/post corrosion and any amount of corrosion can dramatically affect the recharging rate of your battery.
 Worse yet, corrosion puts added stress on your car’s alternator, causing it to run hotter and fail earlier.